+44 (0)1234 757575

 Eek!

-Accidental Leaders find themselves in a Management role for entirely the wrong reasons; maybe they wanted more money, or more power in their team?
-More control over the direction of the company or the way things are done?
-They might just have been in the organisation for years, and they – or their senior managers – felt like they deserved a promotion purely because they’ve ‘served their time’ – but does any of that guarantee that they are suitable for the role, or going to do it well?
+Perhaps not always accidentally – but certainly without really considering why they are taking the job.
+Accidental Leaders are usually there for entirely the wrong reasons; maybe they wanted more money, or more power in their team?
+Maybe they are friends with the more senior leaders, and got the job because of that relationship?
+Maybe they were dissatisfied with how things were done, and wanted more control over the direction of the company, or the way things are done, or other people?
+They might just have been in the organisation for years, and they – or their senior managers – felt like they deserved a promotion purely because they’ve ‘served their time’.

 46% of the managers surveyed believe that colleagues won their role / promotion based on their profile, internal relationships and influence, rather than on their ability or performance.